jdkhogan/LC101-unit1-js-practice/A6-prep-lists/README.md

 5. Misc.

-    Using `confirm("")` in Angular is the equvalent of window.confirm, and is used to ensure we confirm the user wants to delete the list.
+    Using `confirm("")` in Angular is the equvalent of `window.confirm`, and is used here to ensure we confirm the user wants to delete the list.

     The `deleteList()` method uses `.splice()` along with `.indexOf()` to find the list in the array, then delete it.
 It then sets the current list to the first available (i.e. `allLists[0]`).